volcanojs/volcano/README.md

-# flame
+# volcano

-> A Firebase replacement with Feathers.js and other thingys.
+> A Firebase replacement with Feathers.js and other good stuff.

 ## About